openziti/ziti/ziti-probe/README.md

 {
-  "dbType": "influxdb", // only influxdb is currently supported "dbName": "ziti", // name of database in Influxdb, ziti is the default "interval": 60 // how often metrics are uploaded (in seconds), 60 is the default }
+  "dbType": "influxdb", // only influxdb is currently supported "dbName": "ziti", // name of database in Influxdb, ziti is the default "dbUser": "superuser", // optional
+  "dbPassword": "supersecret", // optional
+  "interval": 60 // how often metrics are uploaded (in seconds), 300 (every 5 minutes) is the default }
 ```
 create service with a router termination